 6. The Operator submits for approval to RAE:

-i) A list with the Competing Capacity Points (CCPs), with the relevant documentation on the selection of the said Points and the documentation proving the consest of the adjacent TSO on the Competing Capacity Precedure, in case the relevant Interconnection Points are connecting Transmission Systems withinthe same member state or betwenn member states of the EU.
+i) A list with the Competing Capacity Points (CCPs), with the relevant documentation on the selection of the said Points and the documentation proving the consest of the adjacent TSO on the Competing Capacity Procedure, in case the relevant Interconnection Points are connecting Transmission Systems within the same member state or between member states of the EU.

 ii) A list with any non-standardized Delivery/Reception Transmission Capacity Products, that are going to be offered through the Competing Transmission Capacity procedure at the CCPs, and